This guide explains everything you need to know about women’s health in the UK, and how to access it via the public and private healthcare systems.

 There are two methods of emergency contraception available for free on the NHS:

 - The emergency contraceptive pill – or “morning-after pill” – known as Levonelle or ellaOne

 - The copper IUD (intrauterine device, or coil)

-You can get both Levonelle and ellaOne free of charge from contraception clinics, brook centres, most sexual health or genitourinary medicine (GUM) clinics, most NHS walk-in centres and minor injuries units, most GP surgeries, and some hospital accident and emergency (A&E) departments.
+You can get both Levonelle and ellaOne free of charge from contraception clinics, brook centers, most sexual health or genitourinary medicine (GUM) clinics, most NHS walk-in centers and minor injuries units, most GP surgeries, and some hospital accident and emergency (A&E) departments.

-The IUD is available from contraception clinics, brook centres, most sexual health or GUM clinics, and most GP surgeries.
-This is the most effective form of emergency contraception, however, because it is placed inside your womb, it must be fitted by a doctor or nurse, and within five days of having unprotected sex or up to five days after you ovulate (if you are able to calculate this).
-You can keep the IUD in as your regular method of contraception, or a doctor or nurse can remove it during your next period.
-You can find out more about the morning after pill and IUD on the NHS website.
+The IUD is available from contraception clinics, brook centers, most sexual health or GUM clinics, and most GP surgeries.
+This is the most effective form of emergency contraception; however, because it’s placed inside your womb, it must be fitted by a doctor or nurse within five days of having unprotected sex or up to five days after you ovulate (if you are able to calculate this).
+You can keep the IUD in as your regular method of contraception or a doctor or nurse can remove it during your next period.
+You can find out more about the morning-after pill and IUD on the NHS website.